IvanShamoon/Portfolio/README.md

 * Google Cloud
 * ETL

 # [Apache Kafka movie and tv show stream onto AWS S3](https://github.com/IvanShamoon/Portfolio/tree/main/Kafka_movie_streaming)
 This is a personal project learning about the streaming data processing tool Apache Kafka.
 The data streamed onto kafka is off this rest api: [movie api](https://developers.themoviedb.org/3/movies).
-For Kafka to function, linix virtual machines were set-up running the zookeeper, server, producer, and consumer.
+For Kafka to function, linux virtual machines were set-up running the zookeeper, server, producer, and consumer.
 The script retrieves this data and loads onto a S3 bucket.
-After the script is manually shut off, the user crawls the data using AWS Glue onto its finish productive state.
+After the script is manually shut off, the user crawls the data using AWS Glue onto its finished productive state.
 Within this state, a user can run SQL queries off it.
-The creds module is a separete py file containing senitive information.
+The creds module is a separate py file containing sensitive information.

 ## Project Objective

 This project is a learning experience for Apache Kafka, AWS, S3, and AWS Glue.
-The goal was to build the kafka process from scratch learning about the concusmer and producer, and in addition learning about the inevitable errors one enouters when setting up the zookeeper and server.
-The goal was also to try out S3 bucket, previously only having expeirence with Google Cloud's bucket.
-And lastly seeing how json files can be glued together onto a ready to analysed format to run queries on.
+The goal was to build the kafka process from scratch learning about the consumer and producer, and in addition learning about the inevitable errors one encounters when setting up the zookeeper and server.
+The goal was also to try out S3 bucket, previously only having experience with Google Cloud's bucket.
+And lastly, seeing how json files can be glued together onto a ready to analyzed format to run queries on.

 ## Methods Used
 * s3